-A mixture of lectures, tutorials and seminars will be used.
+A mixture of lectures, tutorials, workshops, rehearsals and seminars will be used.
 The lecture programme will impart the necessary principles and concepts.
 The seminars will be a mixture of student and tutor led sessions considering practical examples of the principles and concepts.
 The tutorials will take the form of individual support and feedback for students by tutors or other students.
 Tutor led sessions will be held to provide an opportunity for students to work on examples and case studies in the areas covered by the lectures.
+Workshops and rehearsals are where most of the essential practical skills associated with acting will be delivered.